What Is Conda? Python Environment and Package Management

 conda install matplotlib

-I need the wget command, which is not installed by default on macOS, and I used this Conda command for installing wget.
+The wget command is not installed by default on macOS, so this Conda command installs it:

 conda install -c anaconda wget